 It will break down everything you need to know on this topic.

-Unless they get bored and decide to chew them.
+Unless they get bored and decide to chew them, hammocks make for an excellent addition to any chinchilla cage.

 Most chinchillas can find comfort and enjoy sleeping in a hammock.